sideka-cloud/sys-mon/README.md

 ### Pre-Requirement:

-- Compatible for CentOS/AlmaLinux with cPanel
+Compatible for CentOS/AlmaLinux with cPanel

-Make sure sysstat and iotop was installed on your system:

-- `yum install sysstat iotop -y`

 Clone Repository: